Skip to Content

 Visit Sohoton Cove in Socorro

-Blue Lagoon (Titikan Lagoon)
+Blue Lagoon (Tojoman Lagoon)

 Water so blue it reminded me of Kawasan Falls.
 I don’t understand how something can be so milky blue right next to crystal clear water around the corner.
 We arrived at the Blue Lagoon and took a short tour in a private boat up and down the lagoon.
 It’s similar to the lagoons in El Nido.